DhayaaAnbajagane/Aarambam/README.md

 ```
 You may be able to skip the `CC=` addition if your computing cluster already supplied `mpicc` in an easily findable way.
 The above `make` command will take a while to run (FFTW2 has a lot of libraries to install).
 FFTW2 is a hard requirement as this piece of LPT code originates from before the 2000s, and FFTW2 was officially deprecated only in 1999.

-If you have trouble installing this, please contact dhayaa at uchicago dot edu.
-I've tested installation at multiple computing clusters now, but there can always be edge-cases:)
+If you have trouble installing this, please contact Dhayaa (details below).
+I've tested installation at multiple computing clusters now, but there will always be edge-cases:)

 ## Example